LeanBlauth/DidacticProjectsPython/README.md

 - Unit05_caesarCipher

 The idea of the Caesar Cipher encryption is to pick an integer s and shift every letter of the message by that integer s.
 Then the decryption process consists on performing a shift of 26-s.
-The program plays with encryption and decrypts an short encrypted story
+The program plays with encryption and decrypts a short encrypted story